srcreigh/cs240-heap/Readme.markdown

 cs240-heap
 ----------

-Quick implementation of a heap using an array.
+An implementation of a heap in C. Contains an example program for testing that inserts and deletes randomly from the heap.

 usage
 =====